Surobaki/academic-soup/README.md

 I'm going through a phase of interest and hyperfixation on [Haskell](https://www.haskell.org/).
 Slick came up first in my searches and it seemed to match my desire for simplicity and speed.

 # Sourcing
-The images for Twitter, Github and LinkedIn are downloaded from the respective brand guidelines.
+The images for Twitter and Github are downloaded from the respective brand guidelines.
 My PGP icon is taken from [ModernPGP/icons](https://github.com/ModernPGP/icons) ([/keys/icon-key.svg](https://github.com/ModernPGP/icons/blob/master/keys/icon-key.svg)).
 My ProtonMail icon is taken from [Simple Icons](https://simpleicons.org/).
+My LinkedIn icon is taken from [iconAPE](https://iconape.com/logo-linkedin-logo-icon-svg-png.html).